-This $10 Avocado Slicer Has 3,417 5-Star Amazon Reviews - E!
+This $10 Avocado Slicer Has 16,000+ 5-Star Amazon Reviews - E!
 Online

-Amazon is always a great resource for fab finds at a fair price, whether you're looking for a $39 floral maxi dress with over 1,000 5-star reviews, $20 bike shorts with pockets that have over 3,000 5-star reviews, or $60 Instant Pots that have over 36,000 5-star reviews.
+Amazon is always a great resource for fab finds at a fair price, whether you're looking for $25 Faux Fur Slippers Have 14,000 Five-Star Amazon Reviews, $20 bike shorts with pockets that have over 3,000 5-star reviews, or $60 Instant Pots that have over 36,000 5-star reviews.
 Today, we're sharing another kitchen must-have: this $10 avocado slicer with over 3,000 5-star reviews!

 The avocado slicer comes courtesy of beloved kitchen and housewears brand OXO, who's well known for making incredible cooking and baking tools.
 And this slicer is no exception.
 It features a serrated blade that's sharp enough to cut through avocado skin without harming your hands, and has a nifty little pitter that makes it easy to remove and discard the pit.
 Then, a fan blade cuts it into seven even pieces, perfectly portioned to place on a sandwich, salad, or however else you'd like to inhale your 'cado.
 And when you're done with it, just drop it in the top rack of your dishwasher for easy cleaning.